Advanced Placement® (AP)

 Is there a fee to take an AP course?

 While there is no additional charge to take one or more AP classes, The College Board charges an exam fee.
+In the fall, students register with The College Board for the exams they will take the following May.
 In March, families pay online for the exam(s) prior to students sitting for AP Exams in May.
+In 2023, the fee was $97 per AP Exam.

 Are there any additional benefits to AP course work?